 Bluegrass music is roots music from the American South.
-It’s essentially a blend of blues and gospel from African-Americans and string band music from Irish and Scottish traditions.
+It’s essentially a blend of blues and gospel from African-Americans and string band music from Scots-Irish traditions.

 Like several other related Americana subgenres, its early development was in the late 1800s and early 1900s.

 These folk tunes remained largely regional in the early days, and were often referred to as hillbilly or mountain music.

 The music was made with acoustic instruments that could be played on porches, often accompanied by the vocal harmonies of two, three, or more people.

 Bluegrass as its own specific style of music became clear in the 1940s.
 Singer-songwriter Bill Monroe and his band, the Bluegrass Boys, popularized the genre with an iconic appearance at the Grand Ole Opry.

 The term “bluegrass” derives from Monroe’s band, which took its name from Kentucky bluegrass, a meadow grass that’s native to the Appalachian range.
 So it felt like a suitable name for Appalachian music.

 Bluegrass music is known for its syncopated, off-beat rhythms and fast-driving pulse.
 Each of the string-band players relies on open strings to ring, or “drone”, throughout the song.

 The genre is considered structurally simple, using basic chording.
 But it is melodically complex, passing the lead between players, who often display dexterity that would rival that of any classical or jazz musician.